imzqqq/chat/website/spec/content/server-server-api.md

 ### Client TLS Certificates

-Requests are authenticated at the HTTP layer rather than at the TLS layer because HTTP services like Chat are often deployed behind load balancers that handle the TLS and these load balancers make it difficult to check TLS client certificates.
+Requests are authenticated at the HTTP layer rather than at the TLS layer because HTTP services like Matrix are often deployed behind load balancers that handle the TLS and these load balancers make it difficult to check TLS client certificates.